Countryside parking charges

 How do I pay?

-If you're only parking for up to 20 minutes it'll still be free – but remember to collect a parking ticket from the machine.
-For longer stays, you'll be able to pay by credit or debit card or through Ringo – either using the app or over the phone.
+You can to pay by credit or debit card or through Ringo – either using the app or over the phone.
 There's no charge for motorcycles parked in the designated area or blue badge holders.

 Charges at other sites